DLR-RM/stable-baselines3/README.md

 pip install 'stable-baselines3[extra]'
 ```

-This includes optional dependencies like Tensorboard, OpenCV or `ale-py` to train on atari games.
+This includes optional dependencies like Tensorboard, OpenCV, `ale-py` to train on atari games, as well as `pandas` and `matplotlib` for plotting and analyzing results.
 If you do not need those, you can use:
 ```sh
 pip install stable-baselines3
 ```